Morse sequences on stacks and flooding sequences: Flooding sequences

-Figure~\ref{fig:FloodingSequence} illustrates an example of a flooding sequence.
+Figure~\ref{fig:FloodingSequence} illustrates an example of a flooding sequence on a less simple complex.
 This sequence $\ms$ can begin from two possible points, both at level 0, as shown in Figure~\ref{fig:FloodingSequence}.a.
 If $\ms$ begins with \textbf{a}, then the second element of $\ms$ must be \textbf{b}, both of them are critical for $\ms$.
 Then the sequence must continue with a subsequence composed of all simplexes at level 1.
 This subsequence is illustrated in blue, it turns out that it is composed solely of regular elements.
 The next subsequence composed of all simplexes at level 2 is illustrated in green, it contains two critical simplexes \textbf{c} and \textbf{d}.
 The last subsequence composed of all simplexes at level 3 is illustrated in yellow, it contains one critical simplex \textbf{e}.
-See also Figure 1 in \cite{BN25} which gives, on the same complex, two examples of an $F$-sequence that is not a flooding sequence.
+See also Figure 1 in \cite{BN25} which gives, on the same complex, two examples of $F$-sequences that are not flooding sequences.

 Let $F$ be a stack on $K$ and let $L$ be a subcomplex of $K$.
 We say that $L$ is \emph{a subcomplex for $F$} if, for all $\sigma \in K$ and all $\tau \in L$, we have $\sigma \in L$ whenever $F(\sigma) < F(\tau)$.
 The following provides two characterizations of flooding sequences.